bhrott/my-bat-belt/README.md

 [Memo](https://memo.ai/): its very cool!
 It's a a place for organize notes for your team on slack.

+[Favro](https://favro.com): incredible management tool, but has no free plan and for small teams, the minimun premium plan is expensive.

 ## Mobile
 [brainfood-mobile-performance-vol3](http://www.awwwards.org/brainfood-mobile-performance-vol3.pdf): document for mobile performance experience and how it matters.